ARYAN555279/Batch_LLM_Inference_with_Ray_Data_LLM/README.md

 * You can use Ray Data to load a large number of prompts at once.
 * Ray Data LLM allows you to batch process these prompts with the selected LLM model.

-## 4. Step 3: Advanced Problem - Real-World Use Case
+## 4. Advanced Level: Real-World Use Case

 ### 4.1.
 Problem